top of page

 Reprocess the old survival patterns that your brain has been using so the past can be in the past where it belongs

-Develop new, life-giving perspectives about yourself and others that will guide you in the present and future
+Develop new, life-giving perspectives about yourself and others that will guide you in the future

 Your future self will thank you.